New to Our Office

 What documents do I need to register?

 To register for disability-related academic accommodations with Student Accessibility Services, you’ll need to provide documentation to help us understand your needs and determine the appropriate support.
-Documents you can submit include:

 If you graduated from an Ontario high school in the last five years, you can request a copy of this form from your high school.